JarateKing/dicestats/examples/readme.md

 ## exploding.py

 An example of exploding dice (dice that when they roll maximum, you reroll them and add the results together, potentially repeating this again each time you roll maximum).
 Specifically, we roll `2d4` and explode each dice individually when they roll `4`.
 Because technically any arbitrarily high number could be rolled (though it becomes very unlikely) we also show off different ways to set limits -- by default, dice will only explode up to `10` times.
 We show manually setting that limit to `5`, and we show another method of limiting it by cutting it off after we're dealing with probabilities below `0.001`.

+## commoncount.py

+This example shows using the raw diceroller and interpreting the results of the dice in a unique way.
+Specifically, we roll `10d4` and then analyze the individual rolls to see how many have the same roll as each other.
+For example, if we rolled `1,1,1,2,2,3,3,3,3,4` we would get the result `4`, since `4` dice share the same number (the `4` rolls of `3`).